juicedata/juicefs/docs/en/faq.md

 ## Where is the JuiceFS log?

-Logs are written to the log file only when JuiceFS is mounted in the background, and logs are directly printed to the terminal by foreground mount or other foreground commands
+Logs are written to the log file only when JuiceFS is mounted in the background, and logs are directly printed to the terminal by foreground mount or other foreground commands.
-Log file on Mac system default is `/Users/$User/.juicefs/juicefs.log` On Linux, the default log file for root user startup is `/var/log/juicefs.log`, and that for non-root users is `~/.juicefs.log`.
+- Log file on Mac system default is `/Users/$User/.juicefs/juicefs.log`
+- On Linux, the default log file for root user startup is `/var/log/juicefs.log`, and that for non-root users is `~/.juicefs.log`.

 ## How to destroy a file system?
 Destroy a file system with 'juicefs Destroy', which empties the metadata engine and object store of related data.
 Please refer to this [documentation](https://juicefs.com/docs/community/administration/destroy) for details on how to use this command.